Alex-J4096/sing-box-proxyctl/README.md

 ### What It Does

 - Pull a proxy subscription and generate a sing-box config.
-- Parse VMess and Shadowsocks nodes.
+(Currently supports Vmess and Shadowsocks protocols.)
 - List nodes in a readable terminal table.
 - Ping nodes concurrently and cache latency/region results.
 - Switch the active node and restart sing-box automatically.